A little about myself ...

 My programming philosophy is to focus on accuracy, simplicity, and performance; in that order.
 By accuracy, I refer to correctness, stability, and the absence of bugs.
 By simplicity, I refer to code size, consistency and readability.
 By performance, I refer to using statically-typed, compiled languages, and appropriate algorithms that scale well.

 I reprogram software for English-speaking audiences.
 My most notable completed projects are Dragon Quest V and Der Langrisser for the Super Famicom.
 I have also worked on the successful projects to localize Mother 3, Dragon Quest III, Shin Megami Tensei II & If, Tekkaman Blade, and many other games over the years.

 I work to preserve digital media, so that it might be available for future generations.
 I have collected, scanned, and imaged every Super Nintendo game released in North America.
 I am currently working on the European Super Nintendo and Japanese Super Famicom collections.

-higan, a Nintendo multi-system emulator.
+higan, a multi-system emulator.

 bsnes, a Super Nintendo emulator.